Daniel-Carpenter/Coding-Resources/SQL/README.md

 --  Select all
 SELECT *

--- From the criminals table
+-- From the dataTable table
-FROM criminals
+FROM dataTable
 ```